East Davidson High School

 East Davidson High School (commonly referred to as "East") is a public high school in Thomasville, North Carolina.
 The students of East Davidson are known as the Golden Eagles.
 The colors for East Davidson are gold, black, and white.

+East Davidson opened in 1961 with students in grades 9 through 12 from Pilot High School and Fair Grove High School merging to form a new school.

 Athletics

-East Davidson is a member of the 2A Central Carolina Conference.
+East Davidson is a member of the 3A Central Carolina Conference.
 The sports teams of East Davidson are: